snrnats/doc-centre/docfx_project/reports/by-carrier-service.md

     <img src="../images/reports/by-carrier-service-left-filter.png"/>
 </a>

-## Consignments by Carrier and Carrier Service
+## Consignments by Carrier and Carrier Service Name

-The **Consignments by Carrier and Carrier Service** bar chart shows how many of your consignments were shipped with each carrier service.
+The **Consignments by Carrier and Carrier Service Name** bar chart shows how many of your consignments were shipped with each carrier service.
 Each bar represents a carrier, and the bar segments represent individual services.

 <a href="../images/reports/by-carrier-service-by-carrier.png" target="_blank">
     <img src="../images/reports/by-carrier-service-by-carrier.png"/>